sarahciston/codingcare/posts/0critintro.md

 Why a toolkit, the pleasures and problems of toolkits, the anarchist's toolchest:
 - >"space of 'instruction, contingency, action, and alternative engagement'" [@gabrysHowThingsSensors2019, 92]
   - >"Tool kits provide instructions not just for assembly and use but also for attending to the social and political ramifications of digital devices." [@gabrysHowThingsSensors2019] "Tool kits offer up a particular way of concretizing maker-subjects, items for construction, modes of assembly, models of action, modes of becoming, desired outcomes, and ways of holding things together, or binning it all away.
 Tool kits are ways of organizing problems and relations for action, and even when the point is to crack open the black box of a sensor technology, the component parts that result from such crackery are configured in particular ways to allow for new modes of assembly."
+  - >"the manifesto has given way to the tool kit.
+The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
+Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" [@gabrysHowThingsSensors2019].

 - Mattern: @matternUnboxingToolkit2021
 - Anarchist toolchest. @schwarzAnarchistToolChest2010